Course Director: Daniel Smith BA(Hons), PGCE

 It is important for the success of group work that children on the course should be of the same year-group.
 Children applying to start in September 2021 must have been born between 1 June 2016 and 31 May 2017.

-Application is made by submitting the 2021 application form online which will be available from late October 2020.
-The closing date will be Monday 11 January 2021, and no further applications will be considered after this date.
+The closing date for applications is Monday 11 January 2021, and no further applications will be considered after this date.
 No exceptions can be made for the age requirement and it will not be possible to join at an older age mid-way through the three years of the course.

 As the course is very popular and space is limited, places will be allocated by random ballot.
 A short waiting list will also be drawn by ballot.
 All applicants will be notified by email with the outcome of the ballot in early January 2021.